yegor256/quiz/README.md

-Imagine you're assigned as a developer to this project and you have to make the first step in refactoring of one of these classes (choose one, by the language you're most comfortable in).
+Imagine you're assigned as a developer to this project and you have to make the first step in the refactoring of one of these classes (choose one, by the language you're most comfortable with).
 There are many issues in these classes, even though they compile and work.

 Please, submit a pull request with the changes you would recommend to